emi80/gene2farm/README.rst

 ~~~

 1. Install `XQuartz <http://xquartz.macosforge.org>`_.
 You can skip this if you are on OSX version up to 10.5.
-2. Go to Applications -> Utilities
+2. Go to Applications -> Utilities.
-3. Launch the X11 app
+3. Launch the X11 app.
-4. Click on the Applications menu -> Terminal to open a new terminal window
+4. Click on the Applications menu -> Terminal to open a new terminal window.
-5. Work from there
+5. Work from there.

 Windows